Thomas J. Dryer: Loss of the Oregonian

 During Dryer's absence The Oregonian was published by Henry Lewis Pittock, a compositor and pressman who had been on the paper's staff since November 1853.
 Dryer was deeply in debt to Pittock for unpaid back wages and he mortgaged the publication to him as security on the unpaid debt.
 When Dryer made no further attempt at repayment, ownership of the Oregonian passed into Pittock's hands.

 Pittock would later go into business partnership with longtime editorialist Harvey W. Scott and The Oregonian would come to see its place cemented as the state's de facto newspaper of record during the 20th century.

 Mountain climber

 Dryer is credited with being part of the first documented ascent of Mount St. Helens on August 27, 1853, together with three companions.
 He has also been reported as among the first party to climb Mount Hood, on August 8, 1854.
 This latter report has been disputed, with most historians claiming the Dryer attempt fell several hundred feet of the summit of Mount Hood, while an 1857 climb by Henry Lewis Pittock and four others provided better documentation of the summit having been reached.

 Death and legacy

 Dryer died March 30, 1879.
 He was 71 years old at the time of his death.
-Dryer's body was buried at Lone Fir Cemetery in Portland.
+He was buried at Lone Fir Cemetery in Portland.

+Mount St. Helens' Dryer Glacier, which disappeared following the eruption of 1980, was named for Dryer.